joewalker/gcli/docs/index.md

 ### Object Literal Syntax

-This method is simplest and closest to how Cockpit works internally.
+This method is simplest and closest to how GCLI works internally.
-It is designed for situations when you are creating a single command specifically for Cockpit.
-The parameters to the exec function are designed to allow output without generating a request object first, or sepecially asking for the environment.
+It is designed for situations when you are creating a single command specifically for GCLI.
+The parameters to the exec function are designed to allow output without generating a request object first, or specifically asking for the environment.

     canon.addCommand({